25 Days of Metrics: 2021 Year in Review

 - It is 30-70% cheaper to retain an existing customer than to acquire a new customer

-If you’ve watched Season One of The Office a thousand times like I have, you’ll at least know that statement 3 is right.
+If you’ve watched Season One of The Office a thousand times as I have, you’ll at least know that statement 3 is right.
 But so are the other two.

 And that’s why Net Revenue Retention Rate (NRR) is possibly the most important SaaS metric of 2021.